-Christopher Culp, who owns 17 years of coaching at a variety of levels, has been named the head men’s and women’s swimming & diving coach at UW-Oshkosh.
+Christopher Culp enters his third season as the head men’s and women’s swimming & diving coach at UW-Oshkosh.

 Culp, who owns more than 20 years of coaching at a variety of levels, came to UW-Oshkosh from Concordia University Irvine (Calif.), where he served the 2014-15 season as a graduate assistant coach while finishing work on a Master of Arts Degree in Coaching and Athletics Administration.
 Culp’s diverse background includes the tutoring of swimmers and divers from novice to elite and age group to collegiate.
 He has trained under two Olympic coaches, Sherm Chavoor and Mike Hastings.

 At Concordia University Irvine, Culp assisted with the organization of all swimming & diving practices, meets, recruiting and fund raising.
-This past season the Eagles finished fourth in both the men’s and women’s standings at the National Association of the Intercollegiate Athletics Championship in Oklahoma City, Okla.
+In 2014-15, the Eagles finished fourth in both the men’s and women’s standings at the National Association of the Intercollegiate Athletics Championship.

 Prior to his one season at Concordia University Irvine, Culp coached the boys and girls swimming & diving teams at Burlingame High School (Calif.) from 2005-14.
 He joined the Burlingame Aquatic Club in 2004 and served as the organization’s head swimming & diving coach until his departure for Concordia University Irvine.

 Culp earned his first coaching position at San Francisco State University (Calif.) in 1997.
 He served three years as the school’s assistant swimming & diving coach before being named head coach in 2000.
 Culp coached the Gators until the school dropped its swimming & diving program in 2004.